 GET SET FOR TEACHING THE TECHNICAL ROUTES A FULLY FUNDED EDUCATION AND TRAINING FOUNDATION PROGRAMME TO HELP YOU RECRUIT GRADUATES AND EXPERIENCED PROFESSIONALS INTO TEACHING.
 The SET for Teaching Success programme, delivered across two Hubs, emfec in the Midlands and South and Blackburn College across the North, will focus on those careers within the relevant routes of the Sainsbury Review, Science, Engineering and Technology (SET).
 The programme will help grow the capacity of your organisation, ensuring you are ready for, and benefit from, the changes the Review will bring.
-Programme funding will support the recruitment, training, coaching and mentoring of students, and/or experienced professionals, who will teach SET subject areas.
+IF YOU ARE INTERESTED IN PROVIDING A PLACEMENT AT YOUR COLLEGE OR TRAINING PROVIDER, PLEASE CONTACT: Simon Feneley-Lamb, Director of emfec Services and Group Projects 0115 854 1620 Ð SimonF@emfec.co.uk B Programme funding will support the recruitment, training, coaching and mentoring of students, and/or experienced professionals, who will teach SET subject areas.
 The trainees will leave the year-long programme with a PGCE in post-compulsory education and training.
-IF YOU ARE INTERESTED IN PROVIDING A PLACEMENT AT YOUR COLLEGE OR TRAINING PROVIDER, PLEASE CONTACT: Simon Feneley-Lamb, Director of emfec Services and Group Projects 1 0115 854 1620 E SimonF@emfec.co.uk w set.emfec.co.uk DELIVERED BY:
+DELIVERED BY:

+set.emfec.co.uk

-Progressions for adult traineeships under 20% PAUL OFFORD @PAULOFFORD he proportion of adult trainees funded by the ESFA who progress onto an apprenticeship has dipped below 20 per cent, FE Week can exclusively reveal.
-Traineeships were launched four years ago, as part of the government's drive to help low-skilled unemployed people below the age of 25 onto apprenticeships.
+Progressions for adult traineeships under 20%

+PAUL OFFORD @PAULOFFORD

+he proportion of adult trainees funded by the ESFA who progress onto an apprenticeship has dipped below 20 per cent, FE Week can exclusively reveal.

+Traineeships were launched three years ago, as part of the government's drive to help low-skilled unemployed people below the age of 25 onto apprenticeships.

 The scheme, which funds work placements, replaced Access to Apprenticeships and before that, Programme-Led Apprenticeships.
-But fears have grown on their low take-up rate and increasingly unclear purpose.
+But fears have grown on their low take-up

+Age

+rate and increasingly unclear purpose.
 The Department for Education's said in March that there were 10,500 traineeship progressions in 2015/16.
 Of these, "7,000 were to a job, apprenticeship, further full time education or other training for those aged under 19, and 3,400 were to a job or apprenticeship for 19-24s."

 FE Week lodged a Freedom of Information request for the second year running in an effort to find out how many progressed to an apprenticeship - originally the main purpose of a traineeship.

-The resulting DfE figures for the last full academic year showed that just 600 of 3,400 overall progressions for 19- to 24-year-olds were to apprenticeships.
+The resulting DfE figures for the last full academic year showed that just 600 of 3,400 overall progressions for 19- to 24-year-olds

+Progression to a job, apprenticeship,

+further full-time education, or other

+training (for under 19s) and to a job

+or apprenticeship (for 19 to 24 year

+7,000

+3.400

+olds) in 2015/16 (final year)

+were to apprenticeships.